aleksey-hoffman/sigma-file-manager/CONTRIBUTING.md

 # Contributing

-- If you just want to fix a typo or do some other small change, please open a new issue instead and show the problem.
-It usually takes more effort to accept such contributions than to do them myself.

-- If you are an experienced developer and want to improve this project, follow the guide.
+⚠️ Before you write any code, keep in mind PRs are now only available to contibutors.
+If you want to become a contributor, create a new issue or a discussion and propose your changes so we can discuss it first.
+If we decide to proceed with these changes, then you might get the contributor role and create a PR.

 ## How to contribute

-⚠️ Before you write any code, please create a new issue or a discussion and describe the feature / fix / changes you want to implement so we can discuss it first.
-If we decide it makes sense to add these changes, do them and send PR for review.
+If you already have the contributor role, or you just want to run the app in dev mode, see the guide below

 ### Prerequisites